kevinyswong/kevinyswong.github.io/index.md

 The new divide . . . is becoming far more encompassing, especially since 2008.
 It is an ominous one of an estranged middle class and increasingly expressed in political, cultural, social, and—most alarmingly—geographic terms . . .
-[T]he so-called blue-state model of socia media, steep taxes, big government, social liberty, smaller families, sophisticated culture, and high incomes has become the more culturally influential . . .
+[T]he so-called blue-state model of social media, steep taxes, big government, social liberty, smaller families, sophisticated culture, and high incomes has become the more culturally influential . . .
 The great universities . . . are on the coasts.
 They hone the skills necessary to do well from globalized